 Tesco has a whole range of family day out tickets available from zoos to farms and theme parks.
 When you receive your club card vouchers through the post, simply log on to the Tesco online store and get swapping.
-Often buying with clubcard points is far cheaper than buying from the venue itself; for example, an annual standard Merlin Pass costs £50 worth of clubcard points, but if you were to purchase the card from the Merlin Pass website it would cost £124.80.
-Saving you over £70.
+Often buying with clubcard points is far cheaper than buying from the venue itself; for example, an annual standard Merlin Pass is far cheaper than if you purchase directly from their site.

-Meanwhile with Sainsbury’s you can spend Nectar points at Vue Cinemas, Blockbuster and Amazon.
-If it is fun days out you’re looking for, then trade your Nectar points for £5 (500 points) off tickets to Alton Towers, Chessington World of Adventures, Madam Tussauds, Warwick Castle and LegoLand Windsor.
+Meanwhile with Sainsbury’s you can spend Nectar points at Vue Cinemas, eBay, Argus and Amazon.
+If it is fun days out you’re looking for, then trade your Nectar points for money off popular theme parks and attractions.

 Blue Peter badge holders

 Blue Peter badge holders can get into literally hundreds of places for free including: Chessington World of Adventures, Hampton Court Palace, The London Dungeons, Shakespeare’s Globe Theatre, ZSL London Zoo, Colchester Zoo, Brands Hatch Motor Racing Circuit, Home of Charles Darwin, Scotland’s Lighthouse Museum, Cromer Museum and Dan-Yr-Ogof Showcaves to name just a few.